Welcome to today's edition of the Rush 24-7 podcast.

 I'm really curious to know what is driving this.

-This administration makes is what does it mean for Obama?
+And that is the first consideration this administration makes is what does it mean for Obama?

-What is the impact on Obama?
+What is the impact in Obama?

 Will it hurt Obama?